 The Class Teacher will work along their classroom Learning Support Assistant, yourself and your child, along with guidance from the Special Educational Needs Co-ordinator, to write an individual education plan (IEP) each term.
 This will be shared with yourself and your child so that we are all aware of the targets which your child is working towards.
 This is a working document and is under constant review and subject to be updated at any time.

 How will you help me to support my child’s learning?

 Class Teachers will invite parents into school at the start of each academic year to share with you what the learning will be for that year and their expectations for the children.
 Soon after there will be the first of two formal invitations into school to meet with your child’s teacher.

 Every child will receive a written report giving you a clear indication of the progress they have made both academically and in a wider contribution to school life.
-For all pupils (except those in Year R and Year 6) this will be sent home in the Spring Term.
-Our aim is to enable time in the Summer Term to work on the target areas provided in your child’s written report.
-Pupils in Year R and Year 6 will receive their written reports in the Summer Term.
+For all pupils this will be sent home in the Summer Term.
+Pupils in Year 2 and Year 6 will receive their end of key stage results with this report.